x3zapper/tp/docs/UserGuide.md

 ### Sorting all persons: `sort`
-Sorting in this program is persistent.
+Sorting order is persistent throughout an application session.

 The `sort` command changes the sorting the current list of persons according to chosen sort type and sort order.<br>
 Sort types: `dateadded` which sorts to when the contact got added to CRB and `name` which sorts to the full name of